hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* What inspires you to learn, understand?
+* Do we really need to spend time learning this?
 * What are we studying here?
 Knowledge acquisition and internalization
 * What are the key themes?
-* What are you qurious about?
+* What are you curious about?
 * Why is it interesting/significant?
 * What is narrative, progression?